technomancy/leiningen/doc/PLUGINS.md

 accept a project as its first argument, but it will be allowed to be nil if it's run outside a project directory.
-If you are inside a project, Leiningen should change to the root of that project before launching the JVM, so `(System/getProperty "user.dir")` should be the project root.
-The current directory of the JVM cannot be changed once launched.
+If you are inside a project, Leiningen should change to the root of that project before launching the JVM, but some other tools using the `leiningen-core` library may not behave the same way, so for greatest portability check the `:root` key of the project map and work from there.

-TODO: mention accepting :keyword-like args for certain things
+### Documentation

 The `lein help` task uses docstrings.
 A namespace-level docstring will be used as the short summary if present; if not then it will take the